-In overview, Figure 3 and Figure 4 depicts identified clusters (K=4) based on the trajectory of mobility reduction under the lockdown.
-The evolution of mobility levels during lockdown is reflected in the timestamps of generated clusters in Figure 4.
-More importantly, Table 1 presents the characteristics of change in mobility levels during lockdown between clusters.
+In overview, Figure 3 and Figure 4 depicts identified clusters (K=4) based on trajectories of mobility in lockdown phase.
+It was reflected in the timestamps of generated clusters in Figure 4.
+More importantly, Table 1 presents average monthly reductions in mobility during lockdown between clusters.
 We computed the median value of mobility levels for each cluster to avoid the bias in each tail of the distribution and disguise intra-cluster variations more accurately on a given day.
 By examining the relative magnitude of mobility levels throughout the lockdown to describe the heterogeneous nature between clusters.

 Two observations can be made in these figures and table.
-First, G1 have shown the largest reduction Mobmin on 29 March, in terms of day 7 of lockdown, 88.5% mobility reduction compared to normal levels before the pandemic.
-In contrast, G4 have observed the lowest 67.3% mobility reduction on the same day.
-There was an accelerated mobility decline in G4 (31.1%) relative to G1 (21.4%) during the lockdown, by calculating the maximum mobility reduction during lockdown Rmax compared to the mobility level on the first day of lockdown Mobt=0.
+First, G1 have shown the largest reduction on 29 March, in terms of day 7 of lockdown, 88.5% mobility reduction compared to normal levels before the pandemic.
+In contrast, G4 observed the lowest 67.3% mobility reduction on the same day.
+There was an accelerated mobility decline in G4 (31.1%) relative to G1 (21.4%) during the lockdown by calculating the maximum mobility reduction during the lockdown compared to the mobility level on the first day of the lockdown .
 To date, lockdown measures were effectively diminished people’s mobility levels for G4 relative to G1.
 Table 1.
 Characteristics of change in mobility during lockdown by clusters.
-Second, G4 has shown the highest people’s mobility bounce back during the lockdown as 40.6%, compared to the lowest mobility recovery at 15.3% in G1.
+Second, G4 has shown the highest people’s mobility bounce back during the lockdown at 40.6%, compared to the lowest mobility recovery at 15.3% in G1.

-The first observation confirms our hypothesis on heterogeneous trajectories of mobility reduction between clusters.
-Figure 5 illustrated the spatial cluster distributions when K is 4.
+The first observation confirms our hypothesis on group heterogeneity in trajectories of mobility change between clusters.
+Figure 5 illustrates the spatial cluster distributions when K is 4.
 G1 (45 LTLAs) consists of relatively wealthy and diverse local authorities mainly distributed over Inner London (see Table 2).
 In contrast, G4 (69 LTLAs) is relatively deprived local authorities located in North West and Yorkshire and The Humber.
-In general, G2 (96 LTLAs) and G3 (105 LTLAs) represents the majority of the clusters.
-G3 resembles G4, with the abundant clinical capacity (hospitals) and allowed premises (parks) in North West and East Midlands.
+In general, G2 (96 LTLAs) and G3 (105 LTLAs) represent the majority of the clusters.
+G3 resembles G4, with abundant clinical capacity (hospitals) and allowed premises (parks) in North West and East Midlands.
 While G2 is more homogenous to G1, fairly affluent local authorities in Outer London and Southern England.
-Descriptive statistics are evidenced to confirm the differences in local socioeconomic and demographic factors between clusters (see Table 3).
+Descriptive statistics showed that local socioeconomic characteristics differed between clusters (see Table 3).

 The second observation also revealed differences in the recovery of mobility levels during the lockdown between clusters.
-Lockdown measures had worked effectively for at least a week according to the minimum level of mobility indicated on seven-day of lockdown (i.e., 29 March).
-However, its effectiveness had declined over time, and was observed to lessen reduction in mobility over the course of the lockdown in Figure 3 and Figure 4.
-Also, we revealed the lowest mobility reduction before the lockdown, and the continuation of high levels of mobility recovery throughout the lockdown occurred in low-income areas in disadvantaged local authorities in Northern England.
-In contrast, a greater mobility reduction and marginal bounce back over time indicated in high-income areas with excellent health-related accessibility and a relatively high proportion of self-employed, particularly in Inner London.
+Lockdown measures had worked effectively for at least a week according to the minimum level of mobility indicated on seven-day of the lockdown (i.e., 29 March).
+However, its effectiveness had declined over time, and was observed to lessen the reduction in mobility over the course of the lockdown in Figure 3 and Figure 4.
+Also, we revealed that the lowest mobility reduction before the lockdown and the continuation of high levels of mobility recovery throughout the lockdown occurred in low-income areas in disadvantaged local authorities in Northern England.
+In contrast, a greater mobility reduction and marginal bounce back over time were indicated in high-income areas with excellent health-related accessibility and a relatively high proportion of self-employed, particularly in Inner London.

-Table 1.
-Characteristics of change in mobility levels during lockdown by clusters.